Erhesvara/Word-Counter/README.md

    python Word-Counter.py
    ```

 ## Usage
-After Running the Chatbot.py interact with it's function
+Once the Word-Counter.py script is running, interact with its functions to count words.